-This report presents the findings of the third research study conducted within the regional project Western Balkan's Regional Platform for advocating media freedom and journalists' safety, implemented by the national journalists' associations in Bosnia and Herzegovina, Kosovo, Macedonia, Serbia, and trade union in Montenegro.
-This report is a follow-up of two baseline studies which more broadly presented the legislation, socioeconomic and political situation with media freedom and journalists' asfety identifying the key challenges and recommendations for journalists' associations and other stakeholders.
-The main objective of this third research study is to detect new developments and to make comparisons with the level of media freedoms and journalists' safety identified in 2017.
+This report presents the findings of the research conducted within the regional project "Western Balkans Regional Platform for Advocating Media Freedom and Journalists' Safety", which is implemented by the national journalists' associations in Bosnia and Herzegovina, Kosovo, Macedonia, Serbia and the trade union in Montenegro.
+The report is a follow up of the baseline study on legislation, socio-economic and political situation with respect to freedom of media and security of journalists, which identified the key challenges and recommendations for associations of journalists and other stakeholders.
+The main goal of the third research was to identify new developments and compare the current state of media freedom and security of journalists with the situation established in 2016 and 2017.

-This third research study was conducted by Marijana Camović and Bojana Laković on the basis of the common methodology developed for all five countries.
-The following methods have been employed for data collection and analysis:
+The research was conducted by Rea Adilagić based on a common methodology developed for all five countries.
+The methodologies used for data collection and analysis were the following:

-The project is funded by the European Commission, under the Civil Society Facility and Media Programme 2014-2015, Support to Regional Thematic Networks of Civil Society Organizations
+The project is funded by the European Commission, under the Civil Society Facility and Media Programme 2014-2015, Support to regional thematic networks of Civil Society Organisations.